* API reports likely U.S. crude stock draw

 stock build of 2.6 million barrels for the week ended Sept.
 30.

-Gary Ross, founder and executive chairman at the New
+Gary Ross, executive chairman at the New York-based

-York-based consultancy PIRA, said that a planned deal by members
+consultancy PIRA, said that a planned deal by members of the

-of the Organization of the Petroleum Exporting Countries (OPEC)
+Organization of the Petroleum Exporting Countries (OPEC) to cut

-to cut output would likely lead to only a modest price increase.
+output would likely lead to only modest price rises.

 ING bank also warned not to read too much into the planned